EricKit/nest-user-auth/README.md

   })
 ```

 The `customerId` property of the `PurchaseDocument` interface can reference the `ObjectId` and the `customer` property of the `Purchase` class can reference the `User` class.
-Purchase has only a `customer` property, while the `PurchaseDocument` has both the `customer` and `customerId` properties.
+The `Purchase` class as defined by the schema only has a `customer` property, while the `PurchaseDocument` has both the `customer` and `customerId` properties.
 This makes sense because a user should never care about how the relationship is built.
 Below is an example of how the customer's information, including ID, can be queried.

 ```Typescript
 @ResolveProperty()